LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

    Getting Session Signatures...
    ```
 3. You will then be prompted by your wallet to sign a message, this message will be used to authenticate you with the Lit network
 4. After signing that message, you will be prompted by your wallet to sign another message.
-This message is the SIWE message the Lit Action will derive an address from to use for the conditional check of whether or not to sign a message with your PKP. the Lit Action will **only** sign a message with your PKP if the derived address as 1 or more Wei on Ethereum Mainnet
+This message is the SIWE message the Lit Action will derive an address from to use for the conditional check of whether or not to sign a message with your PKP.
+The Lit Action will **only** sign a message with your PKP if the derived address as 1 or more Wei on Ethereum Mainnet
    - After signing this message, you should see in the JavaScript console something similar to:
      ```json
      Got Auth Sig for Lit Action conditional check!